-- Competitors may use unlimited boards with judges' discretion for safety. - Competitors must not exceed 2 stations - Competitors have 30 seconds to complete their breaks after setup - Board holders/assistants are limited to 9 per competitor - Competitors may choose any type of board breaks (except head break) - Head breaks are not allowed - Competitors should come prepared with their own board holders for competition. - Competitors must request permission for their breaks so the center judge may approve them to start.
+- Competitors may use unlimited boards with judges' discretion for safety. - Competitors must not exceed 2 stations - Competitors have 30 seconds to complete their breaks after setup - Board size is at the competitors discretion. - Board holders/assistants are limited to 9 per competitor - Competitors may choose any type of board breaks (except head break) - Head breaks are not allowed - Competitors should come prepared with their own board holders for competition. - Competitors must request permission for their breaks so the center judge may approve them to start.